MahanVeisi8/Face_recognition/README.md

 ## Model Training and Evaluation

-For details on data preprocessing, model training, and evaluation, refer to the [`preprocess and train`](preprocess_and_train/README.md) directory.
-This section provides comprehensive instructions on preparing the dataset, training the ensemble model, and evaluating its performance with detailed accuracy metrics.
+For details on data preprocessing, model training, and evaluation, refer to the [`preprocess and train`](preprocess%20and%20train/) directory.
+It provides comprehensive instructions on preparing the dataset, training the ensemble model, and evaluating its performance with detailed accuracy metrics.

 ## Sample Classifications